dagbjorn/microcoffeeoncloud/README.md

 30.11.2020 | Migrated from Spring Cloud Netflix Zuul to Spring Cloud Gateway.
 Support of Zuul is discontinued in Spring Cloud 2020.
 30.11.2020 | HTTP is no longer supported by API gateway after migration to Spring Cloud Gateway.
 (Netty, which is used by Spring Cloud Gateway under the hood, does not support multiple ports.)
 11.12.2020 | Migrated from Spring Cloud Netflix Hystrix to Resilience4J.
 Support of Hystrix is discontinued in Spring Cloud 2020.
-23.12.2020 | Migrated to Spring Boot 2.4.1 and Spring Cloud 2020.0.0.
+23.12.2020 | Upgraded to Spring Boot 2.4.1 and Spring Cloud 2020.0.0.
 05.01.2021 | Added support for Spring WebClient since RestTemplate is in maintenance mode.
 However, still using RestTemplate as an alternative.
 19.05.2021 | Integrated Keycloak, an authorization server, in Microcoffee.
-CreditRating API is now using the OAuth2 client credentials grant.
+CreditRating API is now requiring the OAuth2 client credentials grant.
+30.05.2021 | Upgraded to Spring Boot 2.5.0 and Spring Cloud 2020.0.3.

 ## Contents